Cenozoic

-The Cenozoic is also known as the Age of Mammals because the terrestrial animals that dominated both hemispheres were mammalsthe eutherians (placentals) in the Northern Hemisphere and the metatherians (marsupials, now mainly restricted to Australia and to some extent South America) in the Southern Hemisphere.
+The Cenozoic is commonly known as the Age of Mammals because the terrestrial animals that dominated both hemispheres were mammals –the eutherians (placentals) in the Northern Hemisphere and the metatherians (marsupials, now mainly restricted to Australia and to some extent South America) in the Southern Hemisphere.
 The extinction of many groups allowed mammals and birds to greatly diversify so that large mammals and birds dominated life on Earth.
 The continents also moved into their current positions during this era.

 The climate during the early Cenozoic was warmer than today, particularly during the Paleocene–Eocene Thermal Maximum.
 However, the Eocene to Oligocene transition and the Quaternary glaciation dried and cooled Earth.

 Nomenclature

 Cenozoic derives from the Ancient Greek words kainós (καινός, 'new') and zōḗ (ζωή, 'life').
 The name was proposed in 1840 by the British geologist John Phillips (1800–1874), who originally spelled it Kainozoic.
 The era is also known as the Cænozoic, Caenozoic, or Cainozoic (/ˌkaɪ.nəˈzoʊ.ɪk, ˌkeɪ-/).

 In name, the Cenozoic (lit. 'new life') is comparable to the preceding Mesozoic ('middle life') and Paleozoic ('old life') Eras, as well as to the Proterozoic ('earlier life') Eon.